rhysd/neovim-component/README.md

 You can get the returned value from API as a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) value.

 `<neovim-component>` uses [promised-neovim-client](https://github.com/rhysd/promised-neovim-client) package.
 You can see the all API definitions [here](https://github.com/rhysd/promised-neovim-client/blob/promisified/index.d.ts).
+If you know further about Neovim APIs, [python client implementation](https://github.com/neovim/python-client) may be helpful.

 ```javascript
 const neovim_element = document.getElementById('neovim');